Registers of previously developed land

 Registers are in two parts.
 Part 1 comprises all brownfield sites that a local planning authority has assessed as appropriate for residential development.
 Local planning authorities are also able to trigger a grant of permission in principle for sites they consider appropriate for residential development.
 Part 2 of the register would then include only those sites granted permission in principle.

 To be considered suitable for inclusion in the brownfield land register, sites must be previously developed as per the definition outlined in Annex 2 of the National Planning Policy Framework.
-They must also fulfil the criteria outlined in the regulations below:
+They must also fulfill the criteria outlined in the regulations below: